 - Activities and honors

-ENGINEERING: The School of Engineering and Applied Science has competitive, direct admission for engineering programs.
+The School of Engineering and Applied Science has competitive, direct admission for engineering programs.
 This includes civil, computer, electrical, mechanical, engineering management as well as students who are undecided but desire a major in an engineering discipline.
 Please note that direct admission does not apply to the computer science program.
+The Admission Committee prefers students who are college calculus ready and have a strong high school science curriculum.
+Admission to engineering is competitive and we recommend applying Early Action (Nov 15th deadline).

 SAT and ACT Policy

 Gonzaga University would like students to provide all results from every administration of the SAT and/or ACT taken.
 Gonzaga will combine students' best individual section scores from separate exams.
-The University also uses the scores as a way to communicate early about specific programs of interest, scholarship opportunities, and to give admission guidance.
+The optional essay is not required for either test.

 Home-schooled students represent a unique and important population in Gonzaga University's applicant pool.
 Students and families choose home-schooling for a variety of reasons and implement a variety of instructional methods.
 Therefore, an application from a home-schooled student receives highly individualized attention.